Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-http.md

 Authorization: Bearer <authorization-info>
 ```

-The service operation **responses** with the status code `200` if called successfully and an existing device
+The service operation **responds** with the status code `200` if called successfully and an existing device
 entity was removed and `204` if no matching entity was found.
 The success response does not contain
 any response body.